-Note: There is no charge to use Park facilities by New Paltz Adult and Youth groups and agencies.
-New Paltz Adult groups using ballfields or courts and charging for their event will follow the day usage rates above with a 20% discount.
+Note: There is no charge to use park facilities by New Paltz Adult and Youth Groups and agencies.
+New Paltz Adult Groups using ballfields or courts and charging for their event will follow the day usage rates above with a 20% discount.
+Not for profits only when charging for tournaments and events unless otherwise approved by New Paltz Recreation at the above rates or a percentage of fees charged by organizations.